 And here’s one where we have a removable discontinuity in the rational inequality, so we have to make sure we skip over that point:

 Here are a couple that involves solving radical inequality with absolute values.
-(You might want to review Algebraic Equations with Absolute Value before continuing on to this topic.)
+(You might want to review Solving Absolute Value Equations and Inequalities before continuing on to this topic.)

 Here are more complicated ones, where the absolute value may need to be multiplied by other variables (think of if you had to cross multiply).
 Notice how it’s best to separate the inequality into two separate inequalities: one case when x is positive, and the other when x is negative.
 Notice also how we had to use the Quadratic Formula to get the critical points when x is negative: